 You want to stray away from using tropes that the majority of your readers might dislike.
 You obviously have full creative freedom to ignore possible backlash, but it’s important to stay up to date on which tropes readers, agents, and publishers are talking negatively about.

 I can mention one from the small list I’ve given above:

 Most people find these characters extremely unlikable and insulting nowadays.
 Although it may be tempting to make it known that your female lead is unique, putting down the average girl in the process isn’t something particularily admired by readers, and has often been complained about.

 An exception: It’s important to note that characters like Arya from A Song of Ice and Fire are exceptions to this.
-Why?
-Arya is different than the average girl, but she’s within a society that forces that average lifestyle onto her and acts in spite of it.
+Why aren’t they problematic?
+Arya is different from the average girl, but she’s within a society that is trying to force that average lifestyle onto her.
+She’s acting in spite of it.

 You may be wondering what other tropes readers hold distaste for.
 If you’re looking to write and publish stories for the public, you might be interested in knowing what people like and dislike.

 Here are two places you can search for discussion about tropes: